Dry Ice

 - Securely tape corrugated box with plastic carton sealing tape.
 Complete the required paperwork and labeling.

-Packaging Using Cold Packs and Dry Ice
+🧊 Packaging Using Cold Packs + Dry Ice

-- Line the insulated container with at least one 2-mil. plastic bag and sufficient absorbent material above and below the product.
+- Line the insulated container with at least one 2-mil plastic bag and sufficient absorbent material above and below the product.

 - Arrange products compactly, allowing space for cold packs.